ZX Spectrum Next

-ZX Spectrum Next is an 8-bit home computer, initially released in 2017, which is compatible with software and hardware for the 1982 ZX Spectrum.
+The ZX Spectrum Next is an 8-bit home computer, initially released in 2017, which is compatible with software and hardware for the 1982 ZX Spectrum.
 It also has enhanced capabilities.
 It is intended to appeal to retrocomputing enthusiasts and to "encourage a new generation of bedroom coders", according to project member Jim Bagley.

 Despite the name, the machine is not directly affiliated with Sinclair Research Ltd., Sir Clive Sinclair or the current owner of the trademarks, Sky Group.

 History

 The Next started life in 2010 in Brazil, as a variant of the TK95 Spectrum clone.
 In 2016, Victor Trucco and Fabio Belavenuto announced the "TBBlue" firmware, named after the two creators and the colour of the solder mask of the motherboard, a bare circuit board implementation of the product for advanced hobbyists.

 With the help of Henrique Olifiers the duo wanted to export the TBBlue to the UK, the ZX Spectrum's original home, having received moderate success with the board in Brazil.

 The Next was first announced as a distinct product in 2016 after the participation of original Spectrum industrial designer Rick Dickinson was secured.
 A crowdfunding campaign was launched on the Kickstarter platform in January 2017 with an initial funding goal of £250,000.
 At the end of the campaign 3,113 backers pledged £723,390.
-While the campaign was successful in creating a userbase for the new platform, it wasn't a commercial success.
+While the campaign was successful in creating a userbase for the new platform, it was not a commercial success.
 Due to what campaign creators call "bad tax advice" the production of the machines ended up causing costs instead of revenue to the creators.

 Although initially intended to use the original ZX Spectrum's Z80 chip, the design was altered to use the Xilinx Spartan-6 FPGA, to allow "hardware sprites, scrolling, and other advanced features to be incorporated within the machine itself".

 The board-only computer was delivered to backers in December 2017.
 After some design and production delays, the first batch of finished units were delivered to backers in March 2020.